-The Debtors or the applicable Post-Emergence Entities, as applicable, shall exclusively be entitled to object to Claims.
+The Debtors or the applicable Post-Emergence Entities, as applicable, shall exclusively be entitled to object to Claims; provided that following the Effective Date, the U.S. Trustee shall have standing and the right to be heard for the limited purpose of responding to requests for allowance of Administrative Expense Claims for substantial contribution pursuant to section 503(b)(3)(D) of the Bankruptcy Code.
 After the Effective Date, the Debtors or Post-Emergence Entities, as applicable, shall have and retain any and all rights and defenses that the Debtors had with regard to any Claim to which they may object, except with respect to any Claim that is Allowed.
 Any objections to Claims shall be served and filed on or before the Claims Objection Deadline.